anc95/writely/README.md

 3.📖 The product can perform query translation and assist reading, greatly reducing users' reading time and improving comprehension.

+## What it can do for you

+1. 📧 Write an email
+2. 📖 Write an article
+3. 📺 Browse social media platforms such as Twitter and Weibo and reply to netizens
+4. 😯 Write stories on Zhihu
+...

 ## Usage

 ### Installation